dlab-berkeley/awesome-dlab/README.md

 * [Case.Law](https://case.law/) - all official, book-published United States case law — every volume designated as an official report of decisions by a court within the United States.
 * [DEA Pain Pills Database](https://www.washingtonpost.com/national/2019/07/18/how-download-use-dea-pain-pills-database/) - The Washington Post published a significant portion of a database that tracks the path of every opioid pain pill, from manufacturer to pharmacy, in the United States between 2006 and 2012.
 * [Awesome Public Data](https://github.com/awesomedata/awesome-public-datasets) - list of a topic-centric public data sources collected and tidied from blogs, answers, and user responses.
+* [tidyethnicnews](https://github.com/jaeyk/tidyethnicnews) - R package for turning one of the largest databases on ethnic newspapers and magazines (Ethnic NewsWatch) into a tidyverse-ready dataframe.
+The package takes 0.0005 seconds to turn 100 newspaper articles into a tidy dataframe.

 ## Natural Language Processing (NLP)
 * [Tracking Progress in Natural Language Processing](https://github.com/sebastianruder/NLP-progress) - Repository to track the progress in Natural Language Processing (NLP), including the datasets and the current state-of-the-art for the most common NLP tasks.